 There may be circumstances that a person who meets one of the above criteria can be provided an exemption if they are a parent or carer of a patient at RCH but this can only be granted by the Executive Director of Nursing and Allied Health or their delegate and agreed in advance with the DHHS Chief Health Office.
 This form cannot be used to grant this type of exemption.

-All visitors attending will be asked to confirm who they are, who they are visiting, provide answers to a set of screening questions and have their temperature taken.
-Parent(s) who are staying will be required to have this undertaken every day by attending a screening point.
-A coloured RCH wristband will be applied at the screening point and must be visible, if it is not visible you may be asked to confirm or leave the site.
+All parents or guardians attending the RCH will be asked to confirm their name, contact number, purpose of their visit, and which area of the hospital they are attending.
+They will also need to answer a series of health questions and have their temperature taken.
+Parents or guardians who are staying overnight in an inpatient room will be required to have this undertaken every day by attending the screening point on Main Street.
+A dated sticker or coloured RCH wristband will be provided at the screening point and must be visible at all times, if it is not visible you may be asked to show your sticker or wristband or leave the site.